-The risk of investing in Europe may be heightened due to a June 2016 referendum in which the United Kingdom voted to exit the European Union (EU).
+The risk of investing in Europe may be heightened due to a June 2016 referendum in which the United Kingdom (UK) voted to exit the European Union (EU).
 The country's departure (known as "Brexit") sparked depreciation in the value of the British pound, short-term declines in the stock markets and heightened risk of continued economic volatility worldwide.
-In March 2017, the United Kingdom invoked Article 50 of the Lisbon Treaty to withdraw from the EU, which provided the United Kingdom two years to negotiate an exit deal with the EU.
-However, significant uncertainty has persisted during this time regarding how negotiations relating to the United Kingdom's withdrawal will be conducted, as well as the potential timeframe and consequences for Brexit.
-On November 25, 2018, EU leaders approved the terms of the United Kingdom's withdrawal from the EU, which the United Kingdom's Parliament has yet to ratify.
-The UK has extended the timeline to negotiate its withdrawal.
-However, if the UK leaves the EU without finalizing agreements on trade, finance and other key elements (often called a "hard Brexit"), the relationship between the United Kingdom and EU would be based on the World Trade Organization rules, under which there would be customs and regulatory checks, and tariffs imposed on goods that the United Kingdom exports.
-In addition, there would be no 21-month post-Brexit transition period.
-A hard Brexit would mean the United Kingdom would leave Europe's single market and customs union, which could hurt global financial stability.
-While it is not possible to determine the precise impact these events may have on a Portfolio, during this period and beyond, the impact on the United Kingdom and European economies and the broader global economy could be significant, resulting in negative impacts, such as increased volatility and illiquidity, and potentially lower economic growth, on markets in the United Kingdom, Europe and globally, which may adversely affect the value of a Portfolio's investments.
-In addition, Brexit can create actual or perceived additional economic stresses for the United Kingdom, including potential for decreased trade, capital outflows, devaluation of the British pound, wider corporate bond spreads due to uncertainty, and possible declines in business and consumer spending, as well as foreign direct investment.
-Moreover, the United Kingdom is one of the EU's largest economies; its departure also may negatively impact the EU and Europe by triggering prolonged economic downturns in certain European countries or sparking additional member states to contemplate departing the EU (thereby perpetuating political instability in the region).
+In March 2017, the UK invoked Article 50 of the Lisbon Treaty to withdraw from the EU, which provided the UK two years to negotiate an exit deal with the EU.
+Accordingly, it was initially anticipated that the United Kingdom would cease to be member of the EU by the end of March 2019.
+After several extensions of the initial two-year period to negotiate withdrawal matters, the UK and EU agreed on the terms of a withdrawal agreement, which the UK Parliament approved in January 2020.
+The UK formally left the EU on January 31, 2020.
+Under the withdrawal agreement, a "transition period" runs through December 31, 2020 (unless an extension is agreed between the UK and the EU) that is intended to allow for negotiation and implementation of new trade and other cooperative agreements.
+The UK will remain in the EU's single market and customs union during the transition period, but the long-term impact of Brexit on the relationship between the UK and the EU remains uncertain and there is a significant degree of uncertainty about how negotiations relating to the UK's new trade agreements will be conducted.
+While it is not possible to determine the precise impact these events may have on a Portfolio during this period and beyond, the impact on the UK and European economies and the broader global economy could be significant, resulting in negative impacts, such as increased volatility and illiquidity, and potentially lower economic growth, on markets in the UK, Europe and globally, which may adversely affect the value of a Portfolio's investments.
+In addition, Brexit can create actual or perceived additional economic stresses for the UK, including potential for decreased trade, capital outflows, devaluation of the British pound, wider corporate bond spreads due to uncertainty, and possible declines in business and consumer spending, as well as foreign direct investment.
+Moreover, the UK is one of the EU's largest economies; its departure also may negatively impact the EU and Europe by triggering prolonged economic downturns in certain European countries or sparking additional member states to contemplate departing the EU (thereby perpetuating political instability in the region).
 If one or more other countries were to exit the EU or abandon the use of the euro as a currency, the value of investments tied to those countries or the euro could decline significantly and unpredictably.